 Exaggerated cross-sections may be included in the plan, or provided on separate sheets, with the Stage 3 submission for review and reference during construction of the project.
 They are used to calculate variable depth pavement leveling course quantities or to show variable depth pavement planning.

 Existing features are shown with dashed lines and proposed features are shown with solid lines.
 Surface, base and subbase courses of proposed pavement are not shown.
 Likewise, interpretations of the subsurface investigation, such as top of rock, are not shown.
 The limits of the existing pavement should be shown.

+Illustrate the subgrade treatment on the cross-sections with a distinct hatching pattern.
+Provide a legend on the cross-sections indicating the proposed subgrade treatment type and depth.

 The ratio for each side-slope and back-slope (2:1, 3:1, etc.) should be labeled at the top and bottom sections on each sheet and at any intermediate sections where there is a change in the slope.